jorgerodriguez434/music-node-app/README.md

 # Song Organizer

 A user can create a playlist by adding songs.
 Upon adding songs, a user can remove or update song.
-This songs will stay with you wherever you go!
+These songs will stay with you wherever you go!
 Check the app out here: https://lychee-shortcake-58019.herokuapp.com/

 ## Requirements
 * Create a client prototype that allows non-technical users to do something interesting or valuable with the API.